mveram97/bank-end-framework/README.md

 # Automation API Framework

-This repository contains an API that simulates the one from a bank with the purpose of helping newcomers to develop QA skills in API testing.
-This repository not only contains the API development but also a variety of tests in order to check different functionalities implemented, using Gherkin syntax, which makes possible to anyone to understand the purpose and steps of those tests.
-The API has been developed using Java as programming language and the Spring Boot library.
+This repository contains an API that simulates one from a bank, designed to help newcomers develop QA skills in API testing.
+This repository not only contains the API development but also a variety of tests to check different functionalities implemented, using Gherkin syntax.
+This makes it possible for anyone to understand the purpose and steps of the tests.
+The API has been developed using Java as the programming language and the Spring Boot library.

 ## How does the API work?

-This API is configurated to execute in your own PC and to respond to requests made to **localhost**.
-The first time is executed, it will create a database using **H2** where the entities _Customer_, _Accounts_, _Cards_ and _Transfer_ will be stored and ready to receive different requests, as the ones that refer to the acronym **CRUD**.
-Once it is running, you can make those request by calling to the endpoints that will be listed in this document.
-In addition, the API presents a security filter which forbids clients to make any request without being authenticated, only those requests whose endpoint contains the route **“/public”** can be called without passing the security filter.
-These security filter is based on JWT, when a user logs in, the API return a header called **‘Cookie Token’** where there is a new token created with the user’s email address, and expiration date the day after.
-This cookie will be sent in every request, the system will check if the token is valid, in case it is not then the system will return a 401 Status Code and an error message.
-If the user logs out, the cookies will be cleared; therefore, the user won’t be able to make any requests unless they log in again.
+This API is configured to execute on your PC and respond to requests made to **localhost**.
+The first time it is executed, it will create a database using **H2**, where the entities _Customer_, _Accounts_, _Cards_, and _Transfer_ will be stored and ready to receive different requests, including those related to the **CRUD** operations.
+Once it is running, you can make those requests by calling the endpoints listed in this document.
+Additionally, the API presents a security filter that forbids clients from making any request without being authenticated.
+Only requests with endpoints containing the route **“/public”** can be called without passing the security filter.
+This security filter is based on JWT.
+When a user logs in, the API returns a header called **‘Cookie Token’**, which contains a new token created with the user’s email address and an expiration date for the following day.
+This cookie will be sent with every request, and the system will check if the token is valid.
+If it is not, the system will return a 401 Status Code and an error message.
+If the user logs out, the cookies will be cleared, so the user won’t be able to make any requests unless they log in again.

 ## How to get started?

-First, having your IDE installed and git, use the following command:
+First, ensure you have your IDE installed and Git set up.
+Then, use the following command to clone the repository:

 ```shell
 git clone <https://github.com/marcotenorioNTT/automation-api-framework.git>